 My objective is to contribute to the techniques, tools and computing platforms that will make it possible to build provably safe systems in a time and cost efficient manner, with applications to:

 - Automotive and aerospace embedded systems: automated synthesis of E/E architecture (design-space exploration, machine learning) & timing and dependability verification

-- Risk assessment: quantify risks using probabilistic models built from past data
+- Risk assessment: quantify risks using probabilistic models built from historical data

 Highlights / Selected works